ElementsProject/elementsproject.github.io/how-it-works/index.md

 ### Strong Federations

 Elements uses a consensus model proposed by Blockstream, called [Strong Federations](https://blockstream.com/strong-federations.pdf).
-A Strong Federation removes the need for costly PoW and replaces it with the collective actions of a group of mutually-distrusting participants, called Functionaries.
+A Strong Federation does not need Proof of Work and instead relies on the collective actions of a group of mutually-distrusting participants, called Functionaries.

 The role of a Functionary is to propose, sign and verify the validity of actions on the network.
 Once a threshold of signatories have signed their acceptance of an action, consensus is said to have been reached and the action is given finality within the network.